mherbold/IRSDKSharper/README.md

 Where T is the data type of the event (int, float, etc.)

 ## Initializing
-Call irsdkSharper.EnableEventSystem( directory ) at some point before calling irsdkSharper.Start().
+Call irsdk.EnableEventSystem( directory ) at some point before calling irsdkSharper.Start().
 The directory parameter is where you want the event system to create its files in.

 Hook up some callbacks